dairyking98/RoboCam-Suite/docs/DEVELOPER_GUIDE.md

 # RoboCam-Suite Developer Guide

 Technical documentation for developers working on or extending the RoboCam-Suite codebase.
+RoboCam-Suite supports FluorCam, StentorCam, and other automated microscopy experiments under the RoboCam umbrella.

 ## Table of Contents